Senseki Line: Services

 At Sendai Station, the line crosses under the Tōhoku Main Line and its platforms, similar to the situation with the Keiyō Line in and the Chikuhi Line in Hakata (which connects via the Fukuoka Airport Subway Line).

 The segment from Aoba-dōri to Higashi-Shiogama is a crucial part of Sendai's transportation system and gets very crowded during peak periods, with headways as short as 4 minutes.
 During non-peak times, 3–5 trains run per hour.
 Between Higashi-Shiogama and Ishinomaki, two trains run per hour.

-In addition to all-stations "local" trains, there are limited-stop "rapid" and "special rapid" services on the Senseki Line section between Takagimachi and Ishinomaki.
-Between Sendai and Takagimachi, the "rapid" and "special rapid" services operate on the Senseki-Tōhoku Line.
-The special rapid services make only stop at in the Senseki Line section, while the rapid services also stop at Nobiru, Rikuzen-Ono, Rikuzen-Akai, Hebita and Rikuzen-Yamashita.
+In addition to all-station local trains, limited-stop rapid and special rapid services run between Takagimachi and Ishinomaki.
+Between Sendai and Takagimachi, rapid and special rapid services operate on the Senseki-Tōhoku Line.
+Special rapid services only stop at Yamoto Station, while rapid services also stop at Nobiru, Rikuzen-Ono, Rikuzen-Akai, Hebita, and Rikuzen-Yamashita Stations.

-A "Mangattan Train" operates on the Senseki Line, with a livery featuring Ishinomori Manga characters.
+A "Mangattan Train" operates on the Senseki Line, with a livery featuring manga characters by local artist Shotaro Ishinomori.